PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/image_classification_en.md

 1.**Pipeline Integration**

 The image classification module can be integrated into the [General Image Classification Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/image_classification_en.md) of PaddleX.
 Simply replace the model path to update the image classification module of the relevant pipeline.
-In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy your obtained model.
+In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your obtained model.

 2.**Module Integration**